rjspencer/docs/theming.md

 	check to see if a comment is a reply to another comment

 ## Orders
-Items that users have ordered will only be shown using the logged in user's ID and can't be made public
+Items that users have ordered will only be shown using the logged in user's ID and can't be made public.
+An order has one or more transactions.
+Transactions can be used to show the actual items that were part of an order.

 ### module:TransactionList
 This module lists transactions for the logged in user